 Science: Key stage 1

-Full curriculum coverage for KS1 Science.
-Developing pupils’ skills and knowledge across five key areas: Plants; Animals (including humans); Living things and their habitats; Materials and forces; Earth and space.
+Providing full curriculum coverage for Science while developing pupils' skills and knowledge across five key areas: Plants; Animals, including humans; Living things and their habitats; Materials and forces; and Earth and space.

-Following the units in the order set out is best to ensure a coherent approach to the progression of skills and knowledge in KS1 for the Science scheme of work.
+Following the units in the suggested order ensures a coherent progression of skills and knowledge in the KS1 Science scheme of work.

 Year 1